-In determining applications for planning permission that affect entries on the List of Locally Important Buildings, particular regard will be had to the following:
+In determining applications for planning permission that affect entries on the List of Locally Important Buildings, the effect of the application on the significance of the following will be assessed:

 - 1. The historic or architectural importance of the building. - 2.
 Features which contribute significantly to the character of the building. - 3.
 Their contribution to the appearance of the locality. - 4.
 Their scarcity value to the local area. - 5.
 The scale, nature and importance of the proposed redevelopment, which should clearly demonstrate how it would conserve or enhance the site or setting of other buildings nearby. - 6.
 The design and means of enclosure.